btbytes/nim-cookbook/strings.md

 ```{.input include=code/str01.nim startLine=1 endLine=6}
 ```

 The default `strip` procedure will remove whitespaces both both ends.
-However, you can strip characters from only one end by using `trailing=true` and `leading=true` parameters.
+However, you can strip characters from only one end by using `trailing=false` and `leading=false` parameters.

 ```{.input include=code/str01.nim startLine=8 endLine=13}
 ```